 The truth is that most of your target users on these social media networks prefer to watch videos over reading text.
-If you ignore that preference and keep pumping out lengthy text based blog posts, you’ll ultimately waste money.
+If you ignore that preference and keep pumping out lengthy text-based blog posts, you’ll ultimately waste money.

 Trust me, you need to find killer ideas for your social media content if you want to spread brand awareness.

-If they click on your ad, because you’re addressing the same topic they have interest in, but your content format doesn’t appeal to them, they’ll leave without taking profitable action steps.
+If they click on your ad because you’re addressing the same topic they have interest in, but your content format doesn’t appeal to them, they’ll leave without taking profitable action steps.

-And speaking of creating different types of content, if you want to solely reach business professionals, then LinkedIn is the best social media channel for you as a small business owner.
+And speaking of creating different types of content, if you solely want to reach business professionals, then LinkedIn is the best social media channel for you as a small business owner.
 You really need to know the best content to post on social media.

-I can guarantee that you won’t see pictures of cute cats on LinkedIn, unless it’s to prove a business-related point!
+I can guarantee that you won’t see pictures of cute cats on LinkedIn unless it’s to prove a business-related point!

-Most CEOs don’t trust social media and therefore they don’t use it as part of their business model.
+A lot of CEOs don’t trust social media and therefore they don’t use it as part of their business model.
 They argue that getting leads from social networks is hard, but that’s only true if you create the wrong type of content.

-In addition to written content, such as articles and blog posts, you should consider creating tutorial videos, infographics, podcasts and other content media to help build brand awareness.
+In addition to written content, such as articles and blog posts, you should consider creating tutorial videos, infographics, podcasts, and other content media to help build brand awareness.